enthusiasticgeek/3d_dobsonian_telescope/README.md

 http://www.openscad.org/downloads.html

-Once the software is installed click the 'open' button and this will import the design.
+Once the software is installed click the 'open' button and point to the .scad file.
+This will import the design.

-Then once you click render icon (if you hover cursor above icon it lists the function), it will take a few minutes to render and create 3D version which you can rotate or view with your mouse.
+Then once one clicks render icon (if one hovers cursor above any icon, it lists the function), it will take a few minutes to render and create 3D version which one can rotate or view with their mouse.